 - There is a requirement to wear safety equipment such as safety glasses; gloves; shoes; safety harness when working at heights and hearing protection is required when engines are running. - The likelihood of minor cuts, bruises, abrasions or minor illnesses is moderate.
-Fractures or partial/total disability is limited. - There is exposure to noise from fans, aircraft engines and rivet guns; fumes from aircraft jet engines; hazardous cleaning chemicals; bodily fluids and odours when working on Air Ambulance aircraft; dangerous heights when working on top of an aircraft; awkward or confining workspaces when working in an aircraft; and physical danger when aircraft engines and propellers are running.
+Fractures or partial/total disability is limited. - There is exposure to noise from fans, aircraft engines and rivet guns; fumes from aircraft jet engines; hazardous cleaning chemicals; bodily fluids and odours when working on Air Ambulance aircraft; dangerous heights when working on top of an aircraft; awkward or confining workspaces when working in an aircraft; physical danger when aircraft engines and propellers are running and adverse weather conditions when working outside.